Over View

 - Wachirathan Waterfall

 Is a large waterfall and there was a large amount of water flowing down It is one of the most beautiful waterfalls in Thailand.
 Wachirathan Waterfall is in the area of Doi Inthanon National Park.
 Chiang Mai Province Wachirathan Waterfall originated from Mae Klang creek. originating on the top of Doi Inthanon Wachirathan Waterfall is a beautiful waterfall with high cliffs.
 The waterfall has 1 level.
 The water above flows into the basin below. with the height of the waterfall reaching 70-80 meters high.
 The stream flows from the cliff into the basin below.
 There is water running all year round.
-When the sunlight hits the water droplets, a beautiful rainbow appears over the stream.
+When the sunlight hits the water droplets, a beautiful rainbow appears over the stream do you can walk nearby the water.

 - Trekking